 and best practices.
 The connection to the process using writing process is somewhat evident in the lesson.
 Genre of writing may vary depending on purpose.

-Few of the lesson assessments are aligned to CCSS for ELA or appropriate standards for content of the following areas four of the following areas of the CCS-ELA are addressed: Reading Literature, Reading Informational, Speaking & Listening, Speaking & and Language Use.
+Few of the lesson assessments are aligned to CCSS for ELA or appropriate standards for content of the following areas four of the following areas of the CCS-ELA are addressed: Reading Literature, Reading Informational, and Language Use.
 Few learning objectives for the lessons align with lesson assessments.

-Loosely links literacy Links literacy to only Links literacy to at one content area. connections to the unit through the writing evidence-based and best practices.
-Genre of writing may vary least two areas. area connections of the unit.
+one content area. connections to the unit

+through the writing evidence-based and best practices.
+Genre of writing may vary depending on purpose, writing may vary least two areas.
+Vaguely describes the Describes the content area connections of the unit.

-Most of the lesson assessments are aligned to CCSS for ELA or appropriate standards for content area.
-All but one of the following areas of the CCS-ELA are addressed: Reading Literature, Reading Informational, Use.
+Most of the lesson objectives and lesson objectives and lesson assessments are aligned to CCSS for ELA or appropriate standards for content area.
+All but one of the following areas of the CCS-ELA are addressed: Reading Literature, Reading Informational, Speaking & Listening, Use.
+All learning Use.
 Most learning objectives for the lessons align with lesson assessments.

-Partners with a class Partners with a class a peer review of the literacy unit.
+Partners with a class Partners with a class colleague to complete colleague to complete a peer review of the literacy unit.
 Scores rubric, but does not provide comments.

 Ensures that own literacy unit is peer reviewed as well.
 Does not engage in discussion with peer partner about scores and comments.

-Uses the rubric to assess (score) one's own work on the literacy unit.
+Does not complete a Uses the rubric to self-assessment. assess (score) one's own work on the literacy unit.